- This event has passed.

 A certificate from Permaculture Sydney Institute is issued to participants when they have completed all 10 modules of the Introduction to Permaculture course and presented their successful permaculture design.

 Costs and inclusions

-There are three options and fees for this course
+There are two options and fees for this course